Do I Have the Qualifications to Be A Nurse?

 I sat down and we talked for about 45 minutes.
 Though failing exams isn’t something I’m proud of, it helped the patient understand that things can get better and he was not alone in his educational struggle.
 There are going to be moments in your life when you feel ashamed, embarrassed and low… but those moments do not define you as a person.

-They are moments in time in which you grow from and that is it.
+They are moments you grow from, and nothing more.
 Don’t give them any more power than that!

 Caring is indiscriminate.
 I say this because sometimes prospective nursing students assume every patient interaction will be a positive one.

 Sadly, that is not the case and some interactions are out right unfriendly.
 I work in the critical care setting so, my perspective might be different.
 But in my experience, when a person is admitted into the intensive care unit, he or she isn’t going to be smiling.
 He or she will probably be irritated and in some types of pain.

 And you know what?
 I completely understand!
 When my husband had his heart attack, we were placed in a hallway (on a stretcher) for about two hours while we waited for an open bed.
 I was scared, crying and we were in a hallway with staff and other random people staring at us.
 We felt our entire life was on display at the worst moment in our lives.